WHAT IS A DISCOVERY CALL IN SALES? (PLUS A SIX-STEP DISCOVERY PROCESS)

 When the buyer sees your face, the call becomes more human.
 It helps your buyer believe you’re driven by curiosity, rather than checking boxes in a to-do list of questions.

-BONUS: If you want to ensure your video calls are extra successful, here’s a 9-point checklist for having ones:
+BONUS: If you want to ensure your video calls are extra successful, here’s a 9-point checklist.